-James Purvis, in a study from 1976, dated the formation of the Samaritan Pentateuch to the second century BCE.
-Purvis was based on a paleographic discussion on the development of the Samaritan script, the orthography of the SP, and its textual tradition.
-Although time elapsed since Purvis’s study, his suggestion is still accepted by various scholars, such as Richard Coggins, Emanuel Tov, Robert Anderson and Terry Giles, Reinhard Pummer, and Sidnie White Crawford.
+In a 1976 study, James Purvis dated the Samaritan Pentateuch to the second century BCE.
+Purvis supported his claim with a paleographic discussion of the development of the Samaritan script, the orthography of the SP, and its textual tradition.
+Although much time has elapsed since Purvis’ study, his claim is still accepted by numerous scholars, including Richard Coggins, Emanuel Tov, Robert Anderson and Terry Giles, Reinhard Pummer, and Sidnie White Crawford.

-Similar to MT, SP has been also transmitted in two parallel paths – textual and oral tradition.
-But while in MT the reading tradition is incorporated into the medieval manuscripts by the insertion of punctuation, cantillation, and Qere notes, the Samaritan reading tradition was not documented until the valuable work of Zeev Ben Hayyim in the last century.
-Ben-Hayyim published a full transcription of the Samaritan reading tradition, accompanied by a comprehensive grammar of the Samaritan Hebrew.
-He also offered a grammatical interpretation of Pentateuchal sections founded on the reading tradition.
-According to Ben-Hayyim, the Samaritan reading tradition preserves ancient readings and reflects Hebrew dialects that were in use in the late Second Temple period.
-This is contrary to a contemporary scholar, Rudolph Machuch, who claims that the reading tradition is late, influenced by the Arabic that was adopted by the Samaritans in the 11th century.
-Machuch believes that the Samaritan reading tradition mostly aims to solve textual difficulties.
-However, Ben-Hayyim’s enterprise, which highlights the fundamental role of the reading tradition for the study of SP, has been recognized and accepted by leading scholars, such as Stefan Schorch, Moshe Florentin, and Noam Mizrahi.
+Like the MT, the SP has been transmitted via two parallel paths: textual and oral tradition.
+But while the literary tradition was incorporated into the medieval manuscripts of the MT through the insertion of punctuation, cantillation, and Qere notes, a Samaritan reading tradition was not documented until the last century, when Zeev Ben-Hayyim published a full transcript of the Samaritan reading tradition, accompanied by a comprehensive grammar of Samaritan Hebrew.
+Ben-Hayyim also provided a grammatical interpretation of sections of the Pentateuch based on this reading tradition.
+In his view, the Samaritan reading tradition preserves ancient readings and reflects Hebrew dialects used in the late Second Temple period.
+Beh-Hayyim’s hypothesis runs counter to the claim of a contemporary scholar, Rudolph Machuch, who argues that the reading tradition came late and was influenced by the Arabic adopted by the Samaritans in the eleventh century.
+Machuch believes that the the primary aim of the Samaritan reading tradition was to resolve textual difficulties.
+However, Ben-Hayyim’s work, which highlights the fundamental role of the reading tradition in the study of the SP, has been recognized and accepted by leading scholars, such as Stefan Schorch, Moshe Florentin, and Noam Mizrahi.

 2 The pre-Samaritan Tradition and SP: 4Q22 and SP-Exod

-Now, I will move to an illustration of the textual proximity between the pre-Samaritan tradition and SP through a discussion of SP-Exod and 4Q22.
-I will begin with a description of the major features of SP-Exod and will then illustrate its common elements with 4Q22.
+Now, I shall illustrate the textual proximity of the pre-Samaritan tradition to the SP through a discussion of SP-Exod and 4Q22.
+I will begin by describing the major features of SP-Exod, then show the elements it has in common with 4Q22.

-When contrasted with MT and LXX, SP-Exod includes seventeen major expansions (slide).
-Of the seventeen major expansions, ten appear in the plagues narrative.
-As stated, these expansions detail both the divine command to speak with Pharaoh and its fulfillment. (slide) Thus, in instances of a divine command to Moses, such as לך אל פרעה or בוא אל פרעה, MT-Exod does not report Moses actually addressing Pharaoh.
-The pre-Samaritan tradition remedied this problem by reproducing – and adapting – text taken from the divine commands in the preceding verses.
-Here, in the slide, we can see an occurrence in the first plague in SP-Exod 7. (slide) Conversely, there are instances in MT-Exod in which Moses speaks to Pharaoh, even though the divine command to do so is absent.
-The pre-Samaritan tradition remedied it by copying the message to Pharaoh into the preceding verses and adapting them into divine commands, as we can see in the slide.
+Unlike MT and LXX, SP-Exod includes seventeen major expansions (slide).
+Of these, ten appear in the plagues narrative.
+As stated, these expansions add detail to both the divine command to speak to Pharaoh and the fulfillment of this order. (slide) Thus, in the case when a divine command, such as לך אל פרעה or בוא אל פרעה, is given to Moses, the MT-Exod does not actually describe Moses addressing Pharaoh.
+The pre-Samaritan tradition corrected this problem by reproducing—and adapting—text drawn from divine commands that appear in previous verses.
+Here, in the slide, we can see an occurrence of this in the first plague in SP-Exod 7. (slide) Conversely, there are instances in MT-Exod in which Moses speaks to Pharaoh even though the divine command is absent.
+The pre-Samaritan tradition remedied this by copying the message to Pharaoh in the preceding verses and shaping them into divine commands, as we can see in the slide.

-(slide) Additional major expansions in SP-Exod are found in chapter 18, dealing with the organization of judiciary; chapter 20, describing the theophany at Sinai; chapter 27, detailing the making of priestly vestments; and chapter 32, the golden calf episode.
-In all cases, a certain amount of text in Exodus was copied from parallel accounts in Deuteronomy.
+(slide) Additional major expansions that deal with the organization of the judiciary appear in Chapter 18 of the SP-Exod, while Chapter 20 describes the theophany at Sinai, Chapter 27 details the creation of priestly vestments, and Chapter 32 covers the episode of the golden calf.
+In each of these, a certain quantity of the text in Exodus has been copied from parallel accounts in Deuteronomy.